 Nearshore Ecosystem.
-The Nearshore Marine Ecosystem Work Group used the seven hypotheses listed above for the nearshore ecosystem to (1)define the mechanisms or factors potentially limiting recovery in the nearshore ecosystem; and (2)define a matrix to set priorities for the particular hypotheses in relation to injured resources in the nearshore.
-The factors and the resulting ratings for non-recovering resources have been incorporated in Table 2.
+The Nearshore Marine Ecosystem Work Group used the seven hypotheses listed above for the nearshore ecosystem to (1)define the mechanisms or factors potentially limiting recovery in the nearshore ecosystem; and (2)define a matrix to set priorities for research on the particular hypotheses in relation to injured resources in the nearshore.
+The factors and the resulting ratings for non-recovering resources in the intertidal and subtidal nearshore environments are shown in Table 2.

 After rating the hypotheses by resource, the group decided that for a suite of organisms as diverse as those injured in the nearshore ecosystem, setting priorities for hypotheses across groups of organisms is inappropriate.
 There are marked differences in the processes that regulate the population dynamics for some of the groups of injured resources.
-Priorities reflected in Table 2 should be considered as setting priorities for those factors that may be affecting recovery for each injured resource, such as benthic organisms (intertidal and subtidal), sea otters, and harlequin ducks.
+Priorities reflected in Table 2 should be considered as identifying priorities for those factors in the nearshore ecosystem that may be affecting recovery for each injured resource, such as benthic organisms (intertidal and subtidal), sea otters, and harlequin ducks.

-The disruption of community structure and the recovery of this structure is a high-priority research issue for the benthic communities pooled in the resource groups 'intertidal organisms' and 'subtidal organisms' (Table 2).
-The disruption of these biological communities was due both to direct impacts of oiling and associated cleanup on the benthic organisms, and by the removal of keystone predators (e.g., sea otters) from the oiled areas.
-While the initial disruption of these benthic communities is attributed to oil, continued exposure or toxicity is not considered a high-priority factor influencing their recovery (Table

-2).
-Rather, ecosystem processes that control community structure are now the primary factors influencing recovery.
-To understand why these benthic organisms are not recovering, research must take a community ecosystem approach to determine the mechanisms responsible for variation in the recruitment, growth, condition, and survival of injured nearshore resources.

-Sea otters are an important component of any study examining community structure of nearshore benthic communities, because their foraging activities can define the species composition.
-Conversely, the recovery of sea otters themselves can be directly influenced by the rate of recovery of injured benthic organisms; food limitations have been identified as a high-priority research issue relative to the re-occupation of oiled habitats by sea otters.
+The disruption of community structure and the recovery of this structure is a high priority research issue for the benthic communities pooled in the resource groups 'intertidal organisms' and 'subtidal organisms' (Table 2).
+The disruption of these biological communities was due both to direct impacts to these benthic organisms by oiling and associated clean-up, and by the removal of keystone predators (e.g., sea otters) from the oiled areas.
+While the initial disruption of these benthic communities is attributed to oil, continued exposure or toxicity is not considered a high priority factor influencing their recovery (Table 2).
+Rather, ecosystem processes that control community structure are now believed to be the primary factors influencing recovery.
+To understand why these benthic organisms are not recovering, research must take an ecosystem approach to determine the mechanisms responsible for variation in the recruitment, growth, condition, and survival of injured nearshore communities.
+Sea otters are an important component of any study examining community structure of the nearshore benthos, because their foraging activities can change the species composition.
+Conversely, the recovery of sea otters themselves can be directly influenced by the rate of recovery of injured benthic organisms.
+Food limitations have been identified as a high priority research issue relative to the re-occupation of oiled habitats by sea otters.

-Another high-priority ecosystem research issue is the continued, chronic exposure of injured resources in the nearshore ecosystem to oil trapped in the sediments and byssal thread mats of mussel beds in protected areas.
+Another high priority, ecosystem research issue in the nearshore ecosystem is the continued, chronic exposure of injured resources to oil trapped in the sediments and mussel beds in protected areas.
 These mussel beds are one of the few sources of unweathered oil remaining from the spill.
-The original cleanup avoided these mussel beds because of concern that cleaning them would have destroyed the mussels, and thus decreased the food availability for predators such as sea otters and harlequin ducks that forage on the mussels or in the beds.
+The original cleanup avoided these mussel beds because of concern that cleaning them would have destroyed the mussels, and thus decrease the food availability for predators such as sea otters and harlequin ducks that forage on the mussels or in the beds.
 In addition, it was thought that winter storms and other natural processes would remove the remaining oil.
 However, surveys since 1991 have shown the persistence of crude oil in these mussel beds, and the oiled mussels are a probable route of oil contamination for higher level predators.
 This continuing exposure may be delaying recovery of some injured resources, particularly harlequin ducks and sea otters.
-Research concerning the effects of continued exposure from contaminated mussel beds and associated sediments remains a high-priority area for research.
+Research concerning the effects of continued exposure from contaminated mussel beds and associated sediments remains a high priority area for research.